CBF2006/ResolveDeb1Click/README.md

 # DaVinci Resolve Installer for Debian-based Linux (Ubuntu/Mint)
 **This was originally designed in Linux Mint 22.** *If you run into issues on other distributions, let me know!*

+## What does ResolveDeb1Click do?
+- Extracts .zip/.tar.gz files for Resolve & MakeResolveDeb
+- Converts the .run installation into a .deb file (using MakeResolveDeb)
+- Installs all necessary dependencies
+- Installs ROCm/CUDA toolkits
+- Adds custom menu entry

+TLDR: ResolveDeb1Click takes the pain of installing DaVinci Resolve on modern-based Linux operating systems, and **makes a simple 1-click procees**

 ## Current Version - v0.1.1
 Released October 3, 2024